fundevogel/kirby3-colorist/README.md

 | `'tonemap'` | string      | `'off'`                     | Set tonemapping (`'on'` or `'off'`)                                                    |
 | `'yuv'`     | string      | `'420'`                     | Choose yuv output format for supported formats (`'444'`, `'422'`, `'420'` or `'yv12'`) |

+The `colorist` library has [much more](https://github.com/joedrago/colorist/blob/master/docs/Usage.md) to offer, and more options will be made available in time - if one of it's many features you really feel is missing, feel free to open a PR!

 ## Roadmap
 - [ ] Add tests
-- [ ] Add methods for loading / using
+- [ ] Add hooks for file upload/update
 - [x] ~~Add compatibility with 'Focus' plugin by @flokosiol~~
+- [ ] Add methods for editing ICC color profile

 ## Credits
 Credit where credit is due - as creator of `colorist`, [Joe Drago](https://github.com/joedrago) is the man of the hour.
 The included binary powers this project, and I'm thankful for his great work.

-Also, I want to say thanks to @flokosiol and @hashandsalt, from whose work I learned a lot, was inspired and built upon.
+Also, I want to say thanks to [@flokosiol](https://github.com/flokosiol) and [@hashandsalt](https://github.com/HashandSalt), from whose work I learned (and borrowed) one or two things.

 **Happy coding!**